Qırmızı Qəsəbə: Jewish town across from Quba

 While Jews from the Azerbaijan highlands had been in the area around Quba since at least the 13th century, the formal creation of Krasnaya Sloboda is traced back to the 18th century.
 In 1742 the Khan of Quba, Huseynali Khan, gave the Jewish people permission to set up a community free of persecution across the river from the city of Quba.
 Originally referred to as Yevreyskaya Sloboda "Jewish Settlement", the name was changed to Krasnaya Sloboda "Red Settlement" under Soviet rule.

 The massive settlement in the Red Town began in 1731 coinciding with an end to prohibition on Jewish land ownership.
 After the death of Huseynali Khan in 1758, his son Fatali Khan was the ruler of the Quba Khanate.
 Fatali Khan, highly appreciating the loyalty, wisdom, and industriousness of the Mountain Jews, allowed them to work in agriculture, trade, and crafts, which was uncommon due to the historic persecution and discrimination Jewish people had faced.
 The favorable living conditions created for Jews in Quba incentivized the relocation of Jews from other villages, such as Qusar, Uçgün, Şuduq, Griz, and even from Baku, Iran, as well as Turkey and other places, to Quba.

 The Jewish people who moved to Qırmızı Qəsəbə had previously lived in nine disparate settlements.
 Jews from Gilan moved to the settlement in the 1780s.
 The Gilaki settlement of the Gilani Jews was located in what is now the center of the Red Settlement.
 People coming from Baku and Quba lived in the settlement of Mizrahi (Hebrew: "East").
 Migration from different locations influenced the diversity of employment; for example, Jews moving from mountainous regions were engaged in various agricultural fields, and people who immigrated from Iran were engaged in trade.

 Finally, Mountain Jews who escaped attacks and persecutions joined the shelter at Husseynanli Khan in Quba.
 The Quba Khanate, which developed during the rule of Hussein Khan (1722–1758) and his son Fatali Khan (1758–1789), comprised the northern lands of Azerbaijan to Lankaran.

 Since 1722, Mountain Jews have lived in the territory of Gudyalchay.
 Among Russian Jews, the town once was known as "Little Jerusalem".

-The town has had an influx of financial support from residents’ relatives living in Israel, and is the home a new synagogue, the Bet Knesset.
+The town has had an influx of financial support from residents’ relatives living in Israel, and is the home of a new synagogue, the Bet Knesset.
 However, after Azerbaijan's independence in 1991, many of the town’s residents migrated to Israel, the United States, and Europe.
-Due to this, the population dropped from the roughly 18,000 that lived there during the communist era to the circa 3,500 current residents as of 2025.
+Due to this, the population dropped from the roughly 18,000 that lived there during the communist era to around 3,500 as of 2025.